MicrosoftDocs/azure-devops-docs/docs/articles/team-services-security-whitepaper.md

 security incident response plan.
-This plan outlines responsible parties, steps required to secure customer data, and how to engage with security experts in Microsoft Security Response Center (MSRC), Global Foundation Services (GFS), Azure and members of the VSTS leadership team.
+This plan outlines responsible parties, steps required to secure customer data, and how to engage with security experts in Microsoft Security Response Center (MSRC), Global Foundation Services (GFS), Azure and members of the Azure DevOps Services leadership team.
 We will also notify any account owners if we believe their data was disclosed or corrupted so that they can take appropriate steps to remedy the situation.